OpenTelemetry GenAI Semantic Conventions: Instrument LLM Apps

 If you are instrumenting an LLM application in 2026, you do not have to invent your telemetry schema from scratch.
-OpenTelemetry has been standardizing one — the GenAI semantic conventions ↗ — and adopting it buys you vendor-portable traces, metrics that mean the same thing across tools, and a schema you do not have to defend in a design review every quarter.
+The OpenTelemetry GenAI semantic conventions ↗ give you a standard vocabulary to instrument LLM apps — vendor-portable traces, metrics that mean the same thing across tools, and a schema you do not have to defend in a design review every quarter.

 It also has a sharp edge: as of this writing the GenAI conventions are still marked Development, not Stable.
 Attribute names change, the structure of how prompts and completions are captured has already shifted once, and a naive instrumentation against the experimental spec will break on upgrade.
 This guide covers what the conventions actually standardize today, where they stop, and how to instrument against a moving target without rework.
 It is written for the engineer who got handed a production LLM deployment and needs telemetry that survives the next six months.